Cornish flag

 Devon pasties

-Of course, having written the above, I found a Proper Devon Pasty the next day - in Plymouth!
+Here is the first proper Devon pasty that I found - here in Plymouth!
 It was just a baby one, on offer at a buffet!

 Baby Devon pasty